Second-quantized numerical simulations of tunable entanglement in quantum high harmonic generation

-Here we develop a comprehensive and formally exact approach that captures entanglement generation between different harmonics in HHG using a single active electron (SAE) driven by coherent light, coupled to multiple quantized harmonic photon modes.
-Our approach is based on a fully quantum-electrodynamical theory in which the coupling between the electron and the quantized photon modes is solved exactly in higher dimensions using a real-space grid representation, avoiding perturbative or semiclassical approximations~\cite{Sebas2024}.
-Notably, we find that focal averaging of the laser beam is essential to recover the experimentally observed behavior of the $R$ parameter, which has been neglected thus far in quantum HHG theories.
-We predict both the magnitude and trend of entanglement between the third and fifth harmonics to be consistent with recent experimental observations in HHG from semiconductors (showing a violation of the Cauchy–Schwarz inequalities~\cite{Cauchy-Schwarz,cauchy-schwarz-proof}), within a similar range of Keldysh parameters~\cite{evidence-quantum-hhg, three-mode-entanglement}.
-Especially, our theory reproduces qualitative behavior of the $R_{35}$ parameter dropping below the classical limit with increasing laser intensity.
-Our simulations predict strong oscillations in the $R_{35}$ parameter with the driving laser intensity that can be explained by the modulations of the classical HHG yield, and demonstrate that experimentally tuning the irradiated intensity can be used to maximize entanglement.
-Similar oscillatory features arise in higher harmonic pairs, suggesting that strong entanglement should be reachable in laser fields with moderate intensities, guiding emerging experiments.
-Furthermore, by considering different atomic models, we find that long electron trajectories can drastically change entanglement behavior, indicating that the specific treatment of the atomic system plays a key role in quantum correlations in HHG, which might strongly differ between different system (e.g. solid or gas). \\
+Here we develop a comprehensive and formally exact approach that captures entanglement generation between different harmonics in HHG using a single active electron (SAE) driven by coherent light, coupled to two second-quantized harmonic modes.
+Our approach is based on a fully quantum-electrodynamical theory in which the coupling between the electron and the quantized photon modes is solved exactly (for a given truncated photonic Hilbert space) using a real-space grid representation, avoiding perturbative or semiclassical approximations~\cite{Sebas2024}.
+Although our approach is not fully \textit{ab initio} since we only include two photonic modes and a SAE, it can be formally extended to higher dimensions, and it forms a crucial and missing basis for testing approximate theories.
+Employing this theory, we find several key results: (i) Focal averaging of the laser beam plays a key role in the arising $R$ parameter, which has been neglected thus far in quantum HHG theories. (ii) We predict qualitatively similar magnitude and trend of quantum correlations to recent experimental observations in HHG from semiconductors (showing a violation of the Cauchy–Schwarz inequalities~\cite{Cauchy-Schwarz,cauchy-schwarz-proof} that diminishes with increasing laser powers).
+This is despite the fact that our simulations are performed in atoms rather than solids. (iii) Our simulations predict strong oscillations of inter-harmonic entanglement (below, and above, threshold) with the driving laser intensity that can be explained by the modulations of the classical HHG yield, and demonstrate that experimentally tuning the irradiated intensity can be used to maximize multipartite entanglement. (iv) By considering different atomic models, we find that long electron trajectories can drastically change entanglement behavior, indicating that the specific treatment of the atomic system plays a key role in HHG quantum correlations, which might strongly differ between different system (e.g. solid or gas). \\

 {\it Theoretical model and simulation parameters}—Our approach consists of a model atom where a single active electron is placed in a soft-Coulomb potential situated at the center of a photonic cavity in the dipole approximation~\cite{spontaenous-emission-multitrajectory, motion-charged-particles-BSV, quantum-optical-description-hhg, vacuum-fluctuations-coupling, Sebas2024}).
 The overall light-matter Hamiltonian takes the form: